svenefftinge/multi-repo-main/README.md

-# Multi repository project example for Gitpod
+# Multi repository project example

 This is the main repository of a multi-repository example project.